Cardi B Wears Nothing But A Bathrobe And Slippers To Go Shopping With Husband, Offset

 — Rap-Up (@RapUp) May 9, 2019

-She’s also set to make her move debut soon.
+She’s also set to make her move debut.
 The rapper will star in Hustlers alongside Jennifer Lopez, Constance Wu and a host of other female stars.
 As Variety reports, Lopez recently revealed that the release date has already been set; the film will come out on September 13.

 The plot of the film revolves around a group of former strip-club employees who conspire against their high-powered clients.
-Her IMDB page reveals that Cardi, a former exotic dancer, will be playing a character named Serena.
+Her IMDb page reveals that Cardi, a former exotic dancer, will be playing a character named Serena.

-She’s doing all of this work while parenting her baby daughter Kulture.
-It’s no wonder she was spotted shopping in a bathrobe and some slippers.
+Cardi B is doing all of this work while parenting her baby daughter, Kulture.
+No wonder she was reportedly shopping in a bathrobe and slippers.